skmezanul/dari/elasticsearch/README.md

 ## Installation

-Make sure you install Elasticsearch 5.4.1 and Kibana 5.4.1
+Make sure you install Elasticsearch 5.4.1 and Kibana 5.4.1.
+Kibana is optional.

 This works on Brightspot 3.3